Last Updated on December 22, 2021 by Oddmund Groette

 We don’t recommend scalping.
 Scalping is hard.
-Scalping is a waste of time because it involves competing with better-equipped traders and institutions, you need to deal with lots of randomness and noise in the market.
+Scalping is a waste of time because it involves competing with better-equipped traders and institutions and you need to deal with lots of randomness and noise in the market.
 Most likely you end up losing money – scalping strategies are rarely profitable.
 There are better opportunities in longer time frames.
 Additionally, backtesting is more difficult the shorter the time frame.

 What is scalping in trading?

 First, we need to establish a definition of scalping: